chalatz/tours/pages/links/historical-sites/knights-of-rhodes.md

   abstract: Knights of Rhodes, Knights Hospitallers, Knights of St John Baptist
   author: Nick
 title: The Knights of Rhodes.
 1309 AD - 1522 AD
-summary: The Order of St John is a Roman Catholic religious and military order based in Rome, Italy.
-The Order grew from the Knights Hospitaller, an organization founded in Jerusalem in 1050 and associated with an Amalfitan hospital to provide care for poor and sick pilgrims to the Holy Land.
-After the conquest of Jerusalem in 1099 during the First Crusade, it became a Catholic military order under its own charter from the Pope.
-Following the loss of Christian held territories of the Holy Land to Muslims, the Order operated from Rhodes (1309 -1522), over which they was sovereign, and later from Malta (1530-1798).
+summary: The Order of St John is a Roman Catholic religious and military order established in Rome, Italy.
+The Order grew from the Knights Hospitaller, an organization founded in Jerusalem in 1050 and related to an Amalfitan hospital to supply take care of poor and sick pilgrims to the Holy Land.
+After the capture of Jerusalem in 1099 during the 1st Crusade, it became a Catholic military order under its own charter from the Pope.
+Following the loss of Christian held territories of the Holy Land to Muslims, the Order worked from Rhodes (1309 -1522), over which they were sovereign, and later from Malta (1530-1798).
 sections:
 - gallery_rows: